mui/material-ui/docs/data/joy/components/circular-progress/circular-progress.md

 ### Children

-By default, the circular progress component places any children in the center.
+By default, any children nested inside the Circular Progress will be centered.

 {{"demo": "CircularProgressChildren.js"}}